xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 # Spock 1

-[Spock framework](http://spockframework.org) allows you to write much clearer tests (comparing to junit) thanks to groovy language.
+[Spock framework](https://spockframework.org) allows you to write much clearer tests (comparing to JUnit) thanks to groovy language.

 !!! warning
-    Since guicey 5.5 spock 1 support was extracted from guicey to [external module](https://github.com/xvik/dropwizard-guicey/tree/master/guicey-test-spock).
+    Since Guicey 5.5 Spock 1 support was extracted from Guicey to [external module](https://github.com/xvik/dropwizard-guicey/tree/master/guicey-test-spock).
     Package remains the same to simplify migration (only additional dependency would be required)

-    This was required because spock 1 does not work on JDK 16 and above.
+    This was required because Spock 1 does not work on JDK 16 and above.

-DEPRECATED because Implementation relies on deprecated junit 4 rules.
-Consider [migration to spock 2 (junit 5)](#migration-to-spock-2)
+DEPRECATED because Implementation relies on deprecated JUnit 4 rules.
+Consider [migration to Spock 2 (JUnit 5)](#migration-to-spock-2)

 ## Setup